Brewing Methods

 Step 1.
 Boil just over 32 ounces of water.
 (Some water will boil off.)

 Step 2.
-Remove plunger from decanter.
+Remove the plunger from the decanter.

 Step 4.
-Pour grinds into decanter
+Pour grinds into the decanter.

 Step 5.
-Add boiled water (202'f) to decanter
+Add boiled water (202'F) to the decanter.

 Step 6.
-Let steep for 4 minutes
+Let steep for 4 minutes.

 Step 8.
 Enjoy!